Welcome!

 Dr. rer. nat.
 André Bauer

-I am an Assistant Professor in the Department of Computer Science at the Illinois Institute of Technology.
-Previously, I worked as a postdoctoral scholar at Globus Labs led by Prof. Ian Foster in the Department of Computer Science at the University of Chicago since November 2022.
-I am also the founder and elected chair of the SPEC RG Predictive Data Analytics Working Group.
+I am an Assistant Professor in the Department of Computer Science at the Illinois Institute of Technology and the founder and elected chair of the SPEC RG Predictive Data Analytics Working Group.

 Most Recent News